COVID-19 Testing FAQs

 If you obtain your test from another testing provider, ensure that you are given a PCR (polymerase chain reaction) test.
 Rapid antigen test results will not be accepted for this program, as rapid antigen testing is less sensitive and negative results from these tests do not necessarily rule out COVID-19 infection.

-To submit your test results, complete the online Self-Report.
+To submit your test results, complete the online COVID-19 Case Report.
 A member of the UTSA Covid-19 Response Team will reach out to you.Permalink

 Will my data be used for research purposes?